How to Make a YouTube Video (Beginner’s Guide)

 Sunny Lenarduzzi, Founder of YouTube for Bosses

 A YouTube outro is where you can add specific calls to action to your video.
-This can also be referred to as the end screen, and it is the last part of your video.
+This is also called the end screen, a.k.a. the last part of your video.

-There are four different content types available for use in your end screens on YouTube, called elements.
+Four different content types are available for use on your end screens on YouTube called elements.
 These four elements are:

-• Subscribe: This allows you to link to your own channel where a viewer can click to subscribe.
+• Subscribe: This allows you to link to your YouTube channel, where a viewer can click to subscribe.

 • Channel: This allows you to link to a different YouTube channel.